lerooze/journey-docs/docs/source/domain/ifdat/categories/bsi.rst

 DATE (DT)
     Reference date.
 For further details see :doc:`../../../generic`.

-FRQNCY (FREQUENCY)
+FREQUENCY (FRQNCY)
-    Reference period.
+    Reference period applicable for flow measures.
 For further details see :doc:`../../../generic`.

 MEASURES
 ~~~~~~~~~~